wesselb/wesselb.github.io/_posts/2020-12-13-julia-learning-circle-meeting-3.md

 comments:    true
 ---

-In this post, we will take a brief look at [generated functions](https://docs.julialang.org/en/v1.6-dev/manual/metaprogramming/#Generated-functions).
+A normal function outputs the result of the computation by the function.
-Whereas a normal function outputs the result of the computation by the function, a generated function outputs _code that implements the function_.
+In contrast, a [generated function](https://docs.julialang.org/en/v1.6-dev/manual/metaprogramming/#Generated-functions) outputs _the code that implements the function_.
-In generating this code, the generated function can only make use of the _types_ of the arguments, not their _values_.
+While generating this code, the generated function can only make use of the _types_ of the arguments, not their _values_.
 In a sense, generated functions offer ["on-demand code generation"](https://discourse.julialang.org/t/understanding-generated-functions/10092/4).
 This mechanism is quite powerful and can be used when normal functions in combination with multiple dispatch cannot give you what you need.

-To illustrate generated functions, we will build on the example of [stack-allocated vectors from the previous post]({% post_url 2020-11-23-julia-learning-circle-meeting-2 %}#case-study-stack-allocated-vectors-aka-a-very-brief-introduction-to-staticarraysjl), so first give that a quick look if you haven't yet.
+To illustrate generated functions, we will build on the example of [stack-allocated vectors from the previous post]({% post_url 2020-11-23-julia-learning-circle-meeting-2 %}#case-study-stack-allocated-vectors-aka-a-very-brief-introduction-to-staticarraysjl).
-In particular, we will extend our stack-allocated vector to a stack-allocated _matrix_ and we will use a generated function to implement matrix multiplication.
+We will extend our stack-allocated vector to a stack-allocated _matrix_, and we will use a generated function to implement matrix multiplication.
 Let's start out by defining a stack-allocated vector and matrix.

 ```julia